MicrosoftDocs/fabric-docs/docs/governance/tags-define.md

     * Letters
     * Numbers
     * Spaces (not at the beginning of the tag)
-    * Special characters (that name can't consist solely of special characters; it must also contain letters and/or numbers)
+    * Special characters (the name can't consist solely of special characters; it must also contain letters and/or numbers)

 1. When done, select **Create**.
 The new tags will be added to the set of tags.